TRI-AMDD/beep/docs_src/contributing.md

 ### Step 3: Create one test method for each method or function in your `TestCase`s

 Inside your `TestCase` class, implement some basic - yet realistic - test cases to ensure your code is working as intended.
+This is where you will use python's unittesting library's `self.assert*` methods to check the outputs of code for correctness.

 If you are adding a class, there should be one testing method for each method of your new class.